LeeMorinUCF/QMB6358F20/demo_01_computing_intro/README.md

 The second is fairly simple and makes a primitive change to the state of the register.
 The magic occurs with the third condition.
 Subtraction is nearly the same as addition, in reverse, except that it is undefined if the particular register has a value of zero.
-This is important because it provides an opportunity to execute a command that depends on the state of the rgister.
+This is important because it provides an opportunity to execute a command that depends on the state of the register.

 These commands are listed in a program in which each line has up to four parameters: